yu0bab/vxsacademy-course-s-/28 - arrays of objects.md

     drawCat(v);
 });
 ```
-So not only do we get automated code
+So not only do we get automated code, but simple code as well!